AbdullahNoori/RN-Bare-Boilerplate/DEVELOPER_GUIDE_RN.md

 ### Debugging

-- Use React Native Debugger or Flipper for debugging.
+- Use Reactotron or React Native Debugger for debugging.
 - Use console logging and error boundaries.

 ---